 The Sensitive One

-Jim passed away on January 31st, 2022, leaving three of seven siblings yet to face the inevitable.
+My brother Jim passed away on January 31st, 2022, leaving three of seven siblings yet to face the inevitable.
 Holding his hand in hospice care at home was his ever-faithful Linda.

 I choose to remember him as he was in younger years.
 He stood tall, muscular, narrow at the hip, and broad shouldered.
 And anyone who dared mess with him regretted it.
 He was an outdoorsman, a hard worker, a man’s man, and yet, sensitive, introverted, and often ill at ease around others.